Evolving finite elements for advection diffusion with an evolving interface: Evolving space formulation and well posedness

 for all $\eta \in \mathcal{D}_X$.
-We label $v = \partial_t^\bullet w$.} Note that this can be further generalised to the non Banach triple setting (see Section 4.2 in \cite{diogo}).
-This definition follows all properties we expect from a weak derivative, such as being equivalent to the strong material derivative if the function is regular enough.
+We label the weak material derivative $v = \partial_t^\bullet w$. \end{definition} This definition satisfies all properties we expect from a weak derivative, such as being equivalent to the strong material derivative if the function is regular enough.